 - Researching cyberthreats

-If you're a hacker whose specialty is computer programming, then you might:
+If you're a hacker whose specialty is computer programming, then your hacking responsibilities might involve:

-- Write computer software with programs such as C++ and Java
+- Writing computer software with programs such as C++ and Java

-- Check applications for bugs and rewrite code if there are any
+- Checking applications for bugs and rewrite code if there are any

-Grey hat hackers work without malicious intent to serve as a watchdog of sorts, notifying the public of a company's network security holes.
-Black hat hackers are cybercriminals who infiltrate computer networks and use compromised data for personal gain… likely not the route you are looking to go if looking for a solid career path.
+For grey hat hackers who work without malicious intent to serve as a watchdog of sorts, hacking basics could involve notifying the public of a company's network security holes.
+Black hat hackers are cybercriminals who infiltrate computer networks and use compromised data for personal gain.

 How to Become a Hacker